Italian Canadians: History

 The rapid growth of the metropolitan areas that had attracted Italian immigrants, created a strong demand for construction work, and by the 1960s, more than 15,000 Italian men worked in Toronto's construction industry, representing one third of all construction workers in the city at that time.
 Others started small businesses such as barber shops, grocery stores and bakeries that created Italian ethnic enclaves.
 Italian women who entered the workforce often worked in the garment and clothing industry.
 The importance of the family unit of Italian Canadians has provided a central role in the adaptation of newer socioeconomic realities.
 A mid-1960s study conducted in Montreal found that two in three Canadian-born Italians had their nearest relative living in the same building as them or within a five-minute walking distance, and that more than half of those sampled had chosen to buy a house in a given area due to familiarity and because relatives and other Italian Canadians lived in the vicinity.
 75 percent of Italians that immigrated after World War II were employed in low-income occupations, but by the mid-1980s, the children of immigrants had achieved a level of higher education comparable to the national average.
 By the 1980s, 86 percent of Italian Canadians owned a home, compared to 70 percent of the general population.

+Canada thus began a multicultural policy that resulted in a strengthening of the identity of the different ethnic groups.
+Among them, the Italian one experienced a strong socio-cultural transformation due to multiple factors.
+As the mistrust caused by the fascist period ceased, Italians were able to improve their living conditions, with an increase in the social mobility of young Italian-Canadians.
+The second generation, better educated, began to abandon the manual jobs traditionally performed by their parents in favor of jobs for which a good level of education was necessary.
+Many of these young people began to speak English as their first language, moving away from the customs of their parents in a process of constructing their own specific Italian-Canadian identity, different from the category of "Italian citizens residing in Canada" or "population of Italian origin".
+Thus, a new identity profile was born that originated from the fusion of two cultures to become something else and evolve in its own way.